 The Echo Unit program has been very successful in providing advanced life support to our patients, support to our local volunteers, education, training, and inventory control and management.
 The Echo program has developed into a "must have" on most responses in Seneca County.
-The volunteer EMS responders depend on a reliable, professional, and calm paramedic to bring order to the chaos.
+The volunteer EMS responders depend on a reliable, professional, and calm paramedic to bring order to the chaos that is sometimes found at emergency scenes.

-The Echo unit program became a full time endeavor in January 2017.

-We are marking 1 complete year in the books of having a full time professional paramedic on duty 24/7.
+The Echo unit program became a full-time endeavor in January 2017.
+We are marking 2 complete years in the book of having a full-time professional paramedic on duty 24/7.
 We are learning as we move through the process and there have been some growing pains.

-Our quarters are quite Spartan in design, and simple in there accommodations, but the Echo paramedics are doing well and getting the job done.
+Our quarters are quite Spartan in design, and simple in accommodations, but the Echo paramedics are doing well and getting the job done.